dusty-phillips/macabre/README.md

 ## Why are you doing this?

 I have no idea.
 It's fun and educational.
-(I'm on a role with this redefining words thing.)
+(I'm on a roll with this redefining words thing.)

 ## Usage